-Images for Inclusion Inc (IFI) is proud to announce an important update in our ongoing efforts to safeguard the rights of the Mapuche People in Chile.
-Our advocacy provided an essential counter-narrative to the Chilean government's official diplomatic maneuver, an intervention that ultimately resulted in the formal suspension of the consultation process just days later, ensuring the complexities of the situation were heard at the highest levels of the United Nations.
+Images for Inclusion Inc (IFI), in our ongoing efforts to safeguard the rights of the Mapuche People in Chile, delivered an essential counter-narrative at the Chilean government's side event.
+This timely diplomatic maneuver preceded the formal suspension of the flawed consultation process just three days later, ensuring its profound complexities and legal gaps were heard at the highest levels of the United Nations.

 On Thursday, September 25, 2025, our President and CEO, Lidia Arriagada García, successfully met with Dr. Albert K. Barume, UN Special Rapporteur on the Rights of Indigenous Peoples, at the Palais des Nations in Geneva, Switzerland.
-The meeting, which took place in the Concordia Cafeteria, was a significant, last-minute intervention.
+The meeting was a significant last-minute intervention, which took place in the Concordia Cafeteria.

 The Road to Geneva: IFI's Timed Mediation

-Context: The High-Stakes UN Event Hosted by Chile
+Context: The High-Stakes at the HRC Side Event Hosted by Chile

 The side event, hosted by Chile, was designed to showcase its progress on the Mapuche conflict and was co-sponsored by ten Member States, including Australia, Canada, Germany, Italy, Mexico, Colombia, Norway, Spain, Sweden, and the United Kingdom.